Personal Injury

 What is Personal Injury?

-Personal injury law in Georgia allows individuals who’ve been harmed by someone else’s negligence or wrongdoing to seek financial compensation for their losses.
-This includes cases like car accidents, slip and falls, negligence, and other incidents causing physical, emotional, or financial harm.
-Georgia follows a modified comparative negligence rule, meaning you can recover damages as long as you were less than 50% at fault.
+Personal injury law in Georgia allows individuals who have been harmed by someone else’s wrongdoing to seek financial compensation for their losses.
+This includes cases such as car accidents, slip and falls, malpractice, and other incidents that cause physical, emotional and/or financial harm.
+Georgia follows a modified comparative negligence rule, which means you can recover damages as long as you were less than 50% at fault.
 The Pilgrim Law Group helps injured clients understand their rights and fight for the compensation they deserve.

 Woman veteran in wheelchair returned from army.
 Close-up photo veteran woman in a wheelchair.
 Wheelchairs and legs in military uniform.